Why You Shouldn't Make Your Child Color Within Your Lines

-If you are stopping them in the middle of play to ask them questions that aren't even related, you're inhibiting their learning.
+If you are stopping them in the middle of play to ask them questions that aren't even related, you're inhibiting the learning.

-Or you want them to color that picture, the way you see it and the way you want to see the end results.
+Or you want them to color a picture, the way you see it and the way you want to see the end results.

 That's making them color within your lines.

 That whole process of how they learn through play.

 You're not allowing them to do it their way.
 That's how they learn, so I'm going to say it one more time.